Library

 Many of. more than two but not many.
 More than two but not a large amount.

 act of updating something or someone or updated version of something.
-New information or data to make more current.
-To make more current or modern.
+Additions of a current version of some things. make something more modern or up to date.

 /THro͞o/